InstallerLegacy/virtualhub-doks/content/en/1970s/1970/caps-11/simh/index.md

 {{< figure src="/1970s/1970/caps-11/simh/caps-11-SIMH-2.webp" alt="pdp11" >}}

-After the emulator starts, you can typ `dir` followed by enter.
+After the emulator starts, you can type `dir` followed by enter.
 It will list all the files available on the disk.

 {{< figure src="/1970s/1970/caps-11/simh/caps-11-SIMH-3.webp" alt="List of files in !
 CAPS-11" >}}